livestreamx/pytest-markers-presence/README.rst

     (hidden for brevity)

-    You should set BDD marker '@allure.feature' for your test class(es):
+    You should set BDD tag '@allure.feature' for your test class(es):
     Test class: 'TestClass', location: /path/to/file.py

-    You should set BDD marker '@allure.story' for your test function(s):
+    You should set BDD tag '@allure.story' for your test function(s):
     Test function: 'test_case', location: /path/to/file.py

     ============== no tests ran in 0.00 seconds ===============